Toloka/docs/en/template-builder/templates/online-store-products.md

 For this type of project, you can use the **Searching for products in an online store** preset.

-You can use this preset to find products in online stores.
+You can use this preset to make Tolokers find products in online stores.

 Take a look at the example: the labeling interface includes text data, a text input area, a button containing a website link, and a checkbox Toloker can select if the product isn't on sale in the online store.
+Note that validation, keyboard shortcuts and task layout are already configured in this Template Builder sample code.

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/dZpF0xTT4K2qE7)